 - After clicking Add in Figure 2, proceed to sign out of the eG administrative interface.
-You will then be prompted to configure the Amazon WorkSpaces Logon Simulator test for this component.
+You will then be prompted to configure the AWS WorkSpaces Logon Simulator test for this component.
 Click on the test to configure it.

 Figure 3 will then appear.
 Click on each of the parameters in the figure below to know how to configure it.